 1) Our headline/soundbite society.
 Today’s marketing professionals like to use double entendres or homonymic devices in the slogans or tag lines they develop.
 For instance, a ski resort in Western Pennsylvania created a billboard with the word “Uplifting” in bold print, placed at the bottom of a picture of four sets of legs adorned in boots and suspended in mid-air over a mountain, as if they were riding up a ski lift.

 Similarly, think of the headlines we hear – “Trump Wins,” “Shuttle Explodes,” or “Hurricane Slams Puerto Rico.”
 Now read “Catholic Schools Week,” and at either a conscious double entendre or a subliminal brain function level, the word “week” can resonate in the mind as “weak,” can create the exact opposite of the intended effect.
 Over the past few years, NCEA (the National Catholic Education Association) has referred to it “Celebrate Catholic Schools,” but since the activities still only occur during the week, the media, as well as our schools, parishes and Dioceses and Archdioceses, still spread the message of a “Catholic Schools Week” theme and celebration.
 It’s difficult to change ingrained terminology – after all, schools still call their “application” processes “registration” – and those are two VERY different things.
-Perhaps there or other forces at work here too.
+Perhaps there or other forces at work here too to maintain that mindset.